-• Battery fluid is a corrosive acid solution and can burn or even blind you.
+- Battery fluid is a corrosive acid solution and can burn or even blind you.
 Do not allow battery fluid to contact your eyes, skin, or clothing.
 Do not lean over a battery when attaching clamps.
 If acid splashes in eyes or on skin, flush the area immediately with large amounts of water.
-Refer to "Jump Starting Procedure" in "In Case Of Emergency" for further information.

-- Battery gas is flammable and explosive.
+Refer to "Jump Starting Procedure" in "In Case Of Emergency" for further information. - Battery gas is flammable and explosive.
 Keep flame or sparks away from the battery.
 Do not use a booster battery or any other booster source with an output greater than 12 Volts.
 Do not allow cable clamps to touch each other. - Battery posts, terminals, and related accessories contain lead and lead compounds.
-Wash hands after handling.
+Wash hands after handling. - Vehicles with the Stop/Start system will be equipped with two batteries.
+Both the main and the supplemental batteries must be disconnected to completely de-energize the 12 Volt electrical system.

+• Serious injury or death could result if you do not disconnect both batteries.
+To learn how to properly disconnect, see your authorized dealer.
-• It is essential when replacing the cables on the battery that the positive cable is attached to the positive post and the negative cable is attached to the negative post.
-Battery posts are marked positive (+) and negative (-)

-and are identified on the battery case.
-Cable clamps should be tight on the terminal posts and free of corrosion.

-• If a "fast charger" is used while the battery is in the vehicle, disconnect both vehicle battery cables before connecting the charger to the battery.
-Do not use a "fast charger" to provide starting voltage.
+- It is essential when replacing the cables on the battery that the positive cable is attached to the positive post and the negative cable is attached to the negative post.
+Battery posts are marked positive (+) and negative (-) and are identified on the battery case.
+Cable clamps should be tight on the terminal posts and free of corrosion. - If a "fast charger" is used while the battery is in the vehicle, disconnect both vehicle battery cables before connecting the charger to the battery.
+Do not use a "fast charger" to provide starting voltage. - Vehicles with the Stop/Start system will be equipped with two batteries.
+Both the main and the supplemental batteries must be disconnected to completely de-energize the 12 Volt electrical system. - If the negative battery cables are not isolated properly it can cause a potential power spike or surge in the system, resulting in damage to essential electrical components.

+Pressure Washing

+Cleaning the engine compartment with a high pressure washer is not recommended.
+Precautions have been taken to safeguard all parts and connections however, the pressures generated by these machines is such that complete protection against water ingress cannot be guaranteed.